jbouny/jbouny/contents/en/articles/screen_space_grid/thumbnails/index.md

 ### Put the grid in front of the camera

-In OpenGL ES 2.0, an object need to be visible in order to be draw.
+In OpenGL ES 2.0, an object need to be visible in order to be drawn.
 If an object is not in the camera frustum, even the vertex shader is not applied.
 Our mesh need to be always visible by the camera.

 One way to achieve it is to add the mesh on the camera.